mnofresno/random-games/instructions_prompt.md

    - Add a comment at the beginning of the HTML code in the format: `<!--- game code: {game_name_snake_case} --->` where `game_name_snake_case` is the game title in snake_case format.
    - Do **not** use any formatting markers like "```html" or "```" for code blocks.
    - Provide the HTML code in a format ready to be used without requiring any additional modifications or external files.
+   - Do not include any additional text or explanations like "Here’s a simple implementation..." or any similar description.
+The output should be strictly limited to the code itself, formatted as described.

-7. **Accessibility and Security:**
+8. **Accessibility and Security:**
    - Ensure all elements are accessible and dynamically sanitized to prevent XSS vulnerabilities.

-Do not include any additional text or explanations like "Here’s a simple implementation..." or any similar description.
-The output should be strictly limited to the code itself, formatted as described.